kanchantewary/learn-gcp/notes/App-engine.md

 # App Engine
 - PaaS
-- fully managed serverless platform
+- fully managed serverless platform. health-check and scaling is automatically done, OS and security updates are automatically applied.
 - deployed in a particular region, so a regional service.
 Once a region is set, it can NOT be moved.
 - languages supported - Java, PHP, Node.js, Python, C#, .Net, Ruby and Go
 - Application Versioning